sofimrtn/tablines/README.rst

 =========================================================================================================

-Tabels Web
+Tablines Web
 ==========

-Developed by `CTIC Foundation <http://www.fundacionctic.org/>`_ as a demonstrator for the interoperability capabilities of a group of technologies related to Linked Data, tabels web is a platform, grails powered, which integrates online tabels core, tapinos-ws, tapinos-js, undermaps and a bunch of linked data explotation tools.
+This is a demo for the interoperability capabilities of a group of technologies related to Linked Data, tabels web is a platform, grails powered, which integrates online tabels core, tapinos-ws, tapinos-js, undermaps and a bunch of linked data explotation tools.

 Technological Enviroment:
   * Grails 2.0.4